divyamsavsaviya/Commentify/README.md

 ## Contributions

 Contributions are welcome!
-If you would like to contribute to Commentify, please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+If you would like to contribute to Commentify, please follow the guidelines in the [CONTRIBUTING.md] file.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License].